 Not only does humor help us to manage our emotions in the moment, but it also provides long-term relief by allowing us to look at challenges from a different perspective.

 By taking ourselves less seriously, we can better cope with even the most stressful events and find more joy in our daily lives.
-Therefore, though defense mechanisms may seem negative on the surface, they can actually be essential tools for building resilience in the face of adversity.
+Therefore, though defense mechanisms may seem negative on the surface, they can be essential tools for building resilience in the face of adversity.

 The Problem With Projection

 For instance, if we feel insecure in our relationships or unsure about ourselves, we may unconsciously project those feelings onto our spouses or partners.
-As a result, we may start to see them as untrustworthy or undeserving of our love, even though these beliefs have nothing to do with who they really are.
+As a result, we may start to see them as untrustworthy or undeserving of our love, even though these beliefs have nothing to do with who they are.

 Now that we know all about psychological projection, it’s time to start taking steps toward becoming more self-aware.
-The first step is recognizing when you are projecting in order to become more conscious of your thoughts and behavior patterns.
+The first step is recognizing when you are projecting to become more conscious of your thoughts and behavior patterns.